and-kal/refund-tax-income-blog-theme/cupper-hugo-theme/income-tax-refund-blog/content/upcoming/2024-09-20/index.md

 **Camilla Battaglia** (extended vocal mystifications, Italia)

-...is Italy-based musician performing experimental electronics centered around vocal performance with extended singing techniques, which are layered and juxtaposed with glitched-out sounds created and manipulated with SuperCollider resulting in poetic excursions and soundwise expeditions.
+...is an Italy-based musician performing experimental electronics centered around vocal performance with extended singing techniques, which are layered and juxtaposed with glitched-out sounds created and manipulated with [SuperCollider](https://supercollider.github.io/) resulting in poetic excursions and soundwise expeditions.

 [camillabattaglia.bandcamp.com](https://camillabattaglia.bandcamp.com/)